cloudflare/cloudflare-docs/content/support/Account Management & Billing/Billing Cloudflare Add-on Services/Billing for Cloudflare for Teams.md

 **Cloudflare Gateway** is a modern [next generation firewall](https://www.cloudflare.com/learning/cloud/what-is-a-next-generation-firewall/) between your user, device or network and the public Internet.
 Once you set up Cloudflare Gateway, Gateway's DNS filtering service will inspect all Internet bound DNS queries, log them and apply corresponding policies.
 Read more on how to subscribe to the [Cloudflare Gateway standalone plan](https://support.cloudflare.com/hc/articles/360048153211-Billing-for-Cloudflare-Gateway).

 This article covers the mechanics of the Cloudflare for Teams plans and billing cycles.
-For more information on features and availability, please see the Cloudflare for Teams [subscription page](https://www.cloudflare.com/en-gb/teams-pricing/).
+For more information on features and availability, refer to the Cloudflare for Teams [subscription page](https://www.cloudflare.com/en-gb/teams-pricing/).

 ___